wtsi-hgi/irobot/irobot/precache/README.md

 This is only relevant if the precache size is limited:

-* When a new request is received that overflows the precache, entities may be invalidated and freed based on their age (i.e., oldest get culled first).
+* When a new request is received that overflows the precache, entities may be invalidated and freed based on:

+  * Any temporal invalidation (where appropriate) that has yet to be freed in the scheduled cull.

-* Data should only be deleted if enough space can be freed to accommodate the request.
-If not (or if the data is bigger than the precache limit), then the invalidation is cancelled.
+  * Their age, where the oldest entities (beyond some defined threshold) will be culled first.
+In this instance, data should only be deleted if enough space can be freed to accomodate the new request;

-**Questions...**

-1. Is this a good idea?
-You could DoS attack iRobot by always requesting data that is slightly smaller than the precache, thus causing it to delete everything (or almost everything).
-If we allow this, perhaps we can define a threshold for old-age culling.

-2. Should queued/in progress data be invalidatable?
-(This also applies to temporal invalidation.)
+    otherwise, the invalidation is cancelled.

 ## Miscellany

+* Upon instantiation, the precache must load its in-memory state from the tracking database.
+All state changes during runtime must be persisted back to the tracking database.

 * Upon instantiation, the precache must handle any currently existing entities from a previous run that is in a queued or in progress state.